appsjuragan/diskOfflaner-rust/README.md

   - **Confirmation**: Requires explicit confirmation for sensitive operations.
   - **Usage Detection**: Prevents operations on drives that are currently in use to avoid data loss.
 - **Modern Interface**: Includes both Dark and Light themes for comfortable usage in any environment.
+- **Cross-Platform**: Native support for Windows and Linux with platform-optimized disk operations.

 ## System Requirements